Cmiller132/Hexo-RL-Project/Docs/game.md

 meaningful structural advantage for either side.
 The model receives a player-color channel (channel 6) so it can learn any subtle positional differences between going first and second.

-## Why this isn't Go

-Many pipeline choices look unusual if you're familiar with AlphaZero or Go engines.
-The differences fall out of fundamental game properties.

 ### Hex grid → masked convolutions and D6 symmetry